Long range voter models and dynamical fractional Brownian motion: Estimates on the Random Graph

 We want to sum over $0\leq i,j,k \leq n$.
 Summing first in $k$, and then repeatedly using the semi-group property and the estimate (\ref{twopoint}) we get

-The second type of term, depicted on the right in figure 2, comes from when the four points first coalesce in pairs and then the paired ancestral lines coalesce.
+The second type of term, depicted in (B) of figure 3, comes from when the four points first coalesce in pairs and then the paired ancestral lines coalesce.
 Say the ancestral line of $(0,0)$ merges with that of $(i,0)$ at $(a_1,t_1)$ and the ancestral line of $(j,0)$ merges with that of $(k,0)$ at $(a_2,t_2)$.
 Then finally the paired lines merge.
 This is upper bounded by

 Now summing over $0\leq i,j,k \leq n$ and changing the variables of summation gives